rulerrobin/T1A3/README.md

 To install these dependencies in terminal you should be able to use the following `pip install -r requirements.txt` to install them into your directory.

-**Alternatively,** you can also run the bash file by running `bash script_name.sh` in the terminal which checks for the dependencies and installs them for you.
+**Alternatively,** you can also run the bash file by running `bash script.sh` in the terminal which checks for the dependencies and installs them for you.
 It also checks if you have installed Pyhon3.
 This will also run the `main.py` game file if all is installed.

+If this does not work try and use this instead `chmod +x script.sh` and then run it by typing it's name in the terminal as `./script.sh`

 **Running the File**